wvsandwijk/testrepo/Docs/Add-HPiLOSSORecord.md

 ### -Force
 Suppresses the prompt that asks for a required parameter.
-Without this parameter, Get-HPiLOPowerOnTime requires you to provide the values of all required parameters.
+Without this parameter, Add-HPiLOSSORecord requires you to provide the values of all required parameters.

 ```yaml
 Type: SwitchParameter